The Book of Lies (Crowley): Details

-The thoughts that arise in me!"
+The thoughts that arise in me!

 An explanation of the title on the facing page ends with the sentence, "There is no joke or subtle meaning in the publisher's imprint."
-This seems to be an ironic joke-reference to the fact that every word on the frontispiece apart from the name of the publishing-house had been subjected to tortuous qabalistic self-exegesis, yet according to Robert Anton Wilson in his 1977 book Cosmic Trigger I: The Final Secret of the Illuminati:
+Yet according to Robert Anton Wilson in his 1977 book Cosmic Trigger I: The Final Secret of the Illuminati:

 This might have been a veiled warning about what will follow, but is actually the first lie in the book; occult historian Francis King has carefully determined the date on the imprint is inaccurate by at least a year.

 In his Confessions, Crowley discusses how the book was to lead to his joining Ordo Templi Orientis.
-He wrote each chapter at lunch or dinner "by the aid of Dionysos," with one chapter that was especially troubling.
+He wrote each chapter at lunch or dinner "by the aid of Dionysos", with one chapter that was especially troubling.
 He eventually was able to get it written after much effort, but he remained dissatisfied and angry with it.
 Not too long after it had been published, he was visited by Theodor Reuss, then head of the order.

 [Reuss] said that since I was acquainted with the supreme secret of the Order, I must be allowed the IX° and obligated in regard to it.
 I protested that I knew no such secret.
 He said, "But you have printed it in the plainest language."
 I said that I could not have done so because I did not know it.
 He went to the bookshelves and, taking out a copy of The Book of Lies, pointed to a passage in the despised chapter.
 It instantly flashed upon me.
 The entire symbolism, not only of freemasonry but of many other traditions, blazed upon my spiritual vision.
 From that moment the O.T.O. assumed its proper importance in my mind.
 I understood that I held in my hands the key to the future progress of humanity.

-Aleister Crowley sometimes said that this could not have happened the way he remembered it, since The Book of Lies had not yet come out when he joined the O.T.O.
-As previously mentioned, however, Wilson claims that the book lies about its publication date.
+Aleister Crowley wrote that this could not have happened the way he remembered it, since The Book of Lies had not yet come out when he joined the O.T.O.

 Assuming this event did take place, readers have suggested various possible chapters that might contain the secret.
 Wilson points to Chapter 69, "The Way to Succeed—and the Way to Suck Eggs!" (sucking seed and sucking eggs referring to mutual oral sex), while Crowley's book De Arte Magica names Chapter 36, "The Star Sapphire", a ritual related chapter.

-Chapter 44, the Mass of the Phoenix
+Mass of the Phoenix

 Chapter 44 of the book is a ritual named the Mass of the Phoenix.
 The ritual has been performed by many practitioners during the years, including Robert Anton Wilson, who describes his experience with it in Cosmic Trigger II: Down to Earth.
+Within this ritual, the practitioner consumes a Cake of Light (a wafer made from meal, honey, olive oil, oil of Abramelin, and blood, semen, or both).